NEWBRAN-LTD/server-io-core/_EN.md

 ### Server Reload

-**This is removed and no longer support, you can use nodemon instead.**
+~~This is removed and no longer support, you can use nodemon instead.~~

+**V2.3.0 introduce master mind**

+This is our own way to use the socket to start / stop / restart the server.
+Build this purposely for other testing server that sometime require the dev server restart.

+To use include `import masterMind from 'server-io-core/mastermind'`

+More to come shortly

 ---